 - Chaitanya will give notice to the borrower in the vernacular language as understood by the borrower of any change in the terms and conditions including disbursement schedule, interest rates, service charges, prepayment charges etc

 - Chaitanya will ensure that changes in interest rates and charges are effected only prospectively.
 A suitable condition in this regard is incorporated in the loan agreement

 - Decision to recall / accelerate payment or performance under the agreement will be in consonance with the loan agreement

 - Chaitanya will release all securities on repayment of all dues or on realisation of the outstanding amount of loan subject to any legitimate right or lien for any other claim Chaitanya may have against borrower.
 If such right of set off is to be exercised, the borrower shall be given notice about the same with full particulars about the remaining claims and the conditions under which Chaitanya is entitled to retain the securities till the relevant claim is settled / paid.

 - Chaitanya will refrain from interference in the affairs of the borrower except for the purposes provided in the terms and conditions of the loan agreement (unless new information, not earlier disclosed by the borrower, has come to the notice of Chaitanya)

-- In the matter of recovery of loans, Chaitanya will not resort to undue harassment viz. persistently bothering the borrowers at odd hours, use of muscle power for recovery of loans etc. Chaitanya will ensure that the staff are adequately trained to deal with the customers in an appropriate manner
+- In the matter of recovery of loans, Chaitanya will not resort to undue harassment viz. persistently bothering the borrowers at odd hours, use of muscle power for recovery of loans etc. Chaitanya will ensure that the staffs are adequately trained to deal with the customers in an appropriate manner.